 - Some lack adequate funds to check into a rehab facility.

-- Others have no one to care for their kids or pets should they go for rehab.
+- Others have no one to care for their kids or pets should they go to rehab.

 - Yet others fear losing their jobs and becoming financially unstable if they choose to go to rehab for a while.